Co-Chair of the Board

 She has an MPP in Public Policy Analysis from Georgetown University and a BA in Sociology and Social Welfare from the University of Wisconsin – Madison.
 She lives in Takoma Park with her husband and two children.

-Paula is the communications manager at the National Association of Enrolled Agents and managing editor of the Association’s EA Journal.
-She has previously worked in various capacities at the World Bank, for several NGOs, and in academia.
+Paula is a World Bank consultant on environmental topics.
+She has previously worked as a communications manager, journal managing editor, and environmental and impact assessment specialist.
 Paula holds a policy BA from Duke University, an ecology MS from the University of Florida, and a PhD in planning from the University of Liverpool.
 After taking a recent Carpe Diem Arts "Ukes on the Move" ukulele course, Paula learned of and started attending Carpe Diem Arts events.
 She witnessed time and again how Carpe Diem was making joyful arts experiences accessible to people from all walks of life while building arts appreciation and sense of community.
 Carpe Diem Arts programming in early learning centers, correctional facilities, public venues, and among young and retired populations is often seen by participants as transformative.
 Paula and her family are participants, advocates, and beneficiaries of the wonderful music and arts experiences Busy Graham and Carpe Diem Arts bring to the community.
 Paula is honored to serve on Carpe Diem Arts' board of directors.